Technofrikus/hull-feet/README.md

 # hull-feet
 Printed feet to give the Hull a typing angle.
-Made for the great gggggggggg.
+Made at the request and idea from the great gggggggggg.

 **These will probably be available for purchase at Kiserdesigns at one point in time.
 For the EU I can print and send them to you.**